PROJECT INTRODUCTION

 This project offers a coffee barista training program in Florence, Italy.
 Italian coffee is known for its strong flavors and aromas, and you will have the opportunity to learn specialized techniques such as extracting traditional Italian coffee, making cappuccino, and frothing milk for café lattes and other milk-based coffees.

-*Espresso refers to coffee served in a small shot glass, enjoyed by sipping it directly. *Barista is a term for a person who prepares coffee in a bar setting; a coffee-making expert. |
+*Barista is a term for a person who prepares coffee in a bar setting; a coffee-making expert.

 PROJECT ACTIVITIES